 Please click here for a complete program brochure.

 Courses and Certifications:

 These courses give you hands-on experiential training that prepares you for future certifications such as ACE, NASM, ACSM, and for work in health clubs as instructors, managers, and personal trainers.
 Courses should be taken in the order in which they are listed.
 Please review the course catalog for the current semester’s offerings and course descriptions.

 Registration and Tuition:

-The Certificate program tuition is $3100.
+The Certificate program tuition is $3100 plus $125 paid to an outside gym.
 To enter the program, interested applicants must complete an registration form and submit it with a Physician’s Clearance form to the Continuing Education office.
 Class size is limited and early registration is advised.
 You can register for courses individually, plus $20.00 registration fee per semester.
 To register for courses please click on the Course Browser/Registration.

 Complete all required courses within two years, plus one elective.
 You must also obtain a CPR certificate which is separate from the program.
 Most courses have exams and presentations.
 You can expect to study approximately 3-5 hours/week for each course.

 Note for those registering online: Please call our office at 212.650.3850 to select classes you are taking per semester.
 Please be aware that you are registering for the certificate and that you still need to call/come in to the office to choose the classes.
 If you wish to do a Payment Plan, please come to our office E1022 ( Mon-Fri 9am-5pm).
 Learn more about the benefits of registering for the entire certificate program.

 |Spring 2014 Semester||Day||Time||Dates|